Boworadet Rebellion: Prince Boworadet

 The Special Court's "Decision on the Insurrection" noted that Prince Boworadet had once consulted General Phahon and Phaya Srisith about the plan to change the government.
 Because of the prince's reluctance to use force to overthrow the government, the Promoters carried out the revolution without the prince's participation.
 He then expected Phahon to invite him to be prime minister.
 Pridi rejected Phahon's recommendation and named Mano as prime minister instead of the prince.
 Boworadet was then at odds with the Promoters.
 An ardent royalist, he was furious that anyone was allowed to sue the king.
 This added to his displeasure at Phahon's coup against Manopakorn and Phahon's support of Pridi against the monarch.

 At the end of July, Phibun and Supha sent a circular to a number of prominent individuals warning them to "exercise peace of mind", otherwise the "party will be forced to bring stringent measures to bear on you."
 A number of members of the royal house received the letter, including Prince Boworadet, who was in Hua Hin with the king at that time.
 The combined catalysts of the warning and Pridi's return stirred Prince Boworadet to seek revenge on the Promoters.

-Prince Boworadet plotted with Colonel Phraya Sri Sitthi Songkhram (Thai: พระยาศรีสิทธิ์สงคราม), the commander of the military in Bangkok, to stage a coup d'état to unseat the Phahon government and replace it with a more traditional one.
+Prince Boworadet plotted with Colonel Phraya Si Sitthisongkhram (Thai: พระยาศรีสิทธิ์สงคราม), the commander of the military in Bangkok, to stage a coup d'état to unseat the Phahon government and replace it with a more traditional one.